 Dog owners have a responsibility to ensure that their dogs do not harm others; whether that means they keep their dog on a leash at all times, place the dog in confinement when guests visit or are properly warning others that their dog may be dangerous.

 Dog bites can be minor.
 They can also quickly become serious if not promptly and properly treated.
 Infection can occur; stitches may be required for proper healing; and extreme cases may result in debilitating, long-term wounds that alter a person’s way of life.
-An Oregon dog bite injury can also cause emotional trauma.
-Regardless of the degree of injury, a dog bite victim in Oregon has the right to hold a careless pet owner accountable for their dog’s actions.
+Dog bite injuries can also cause emotional trauma.
+Regardless of the degree of injury, a dog bite victim has the right to hold a careless pet owner accountable for their dog’s actions.

 Steps to Take After a Dog Bite

-Being injured in a dog by accident can be jarring and scary.
+Being injured by a dog can be jarring and scary.
 It is challenging to know what to do after facing a severe injury from a dog bite.
 It is important that you call for emergency medical services, if necessary.
 We also recommend requesting a police officer to come to the accident scene to file a police report.
 If you do not need emergency services, we still recommend immediately going to a hospital or urgent care.
 Undergoing a thorough medical evaluation will help you establish your legal compensation claim.
 It is important that you do not admit fault unintentionally and that you tell your doctor all of these symptoms you are experiencing.

-After you receive medical treatment, we recommend contacting an experienced personal injury lawyer.
-At DuBois Law Group, LLC, we have successfully represented many clients in personal injury cases, and we offer new clients a free consultation so you can get to know us and learn more about how we can fight for you.
+After you receive medical treatment, we recommend contacting an experienced Portland personal injury lawyer.
+At DuBois Law Group, we have successfully represented many clients in personal injury cases, and we offer new clients a free consultation so you can get to know us and learn more about how we can fight for you.
 Skilled dog bite injury lawyers can help you build an effective case and make it as strong as possible before negotiating with the insurance company or defendant in a personal injury lawsuit.
 We will also take the following important steps to seek the compensation you deserve.

 Investigate the Dog and the Dog Owner